MicrosoftDocs/power-platform/power-platform/guidance/whitepaper-migrating-from-default-environment.md

 ### Only Delete option

-If there's really no loss of productivity and reuse of the objects as determined this option is the best.
-Most Test flow and apps fall into this category.
+If there's really no loss of productivity and reuse of the objects, this option is the best.
+Most test flows and apps fall into this category.

 In this case, once the list of objects is identified, a PowerShell batch could be developed, and a csv list passed to it, which would then delete all those assets.

-As you loop through the IDs of apps and flows the below command can be used to remove them from the default environment.
+As you loop through the IDs of apps and flows, the following command can be used to remove them from the default environment.

 - Remove-AdminFlow -EnvironmentName Default-[Guid] -FlowName [Guid]
 - Remove-AdminPowerApp -AppName [Guid] -EnvironmentName [Guid]

 ### Objects backup and Delete option

-As an example, assume that Power Automate flow is created to address a specific seasonal need, but it hasn't been used for a long time.
+As an example, assume that a Power Automate flow is created to address a specific seasonal need, but that it hasn't been used for a long time.
 In this case, it’s good to take a backup of the component before deleting the component.

-To make a backup of the component either options of [Individual Migration](#) or [Mass Migration](#) could be used to generate an exported solution.
-This can then be added to either a file repository of your choice or to OneDrive location.
+To make a backup of the component, either options of [Individual Migration](#) or [Mass Migration](#) could be used to generate an exported solution.
+This can then be added to either a file repository of your choice or to a OneDrive location.

-Once the backup is secured then the options from Delete above can be applied to complete the cleanup process.
+After the backup is secured, then the options from Delete above can be applied to complete the clean-up process.

 ### Role based communication